 Meter Installations

-Beginning March 2021, Benchland installed secondary water meters to a portion of our District west of 1-15.
-Our intent is to continue installation in the areas between Highway 89 and Interstate 15.
+Beginning March 2021, Benchland has been installing and continues to install secondary water meters.
+Our intent is to continue installation throughout the District.
 If you would like to know more about this project, go to the "Engineering" drop down on the main page.
 Then go to "Construction in Progess"

 ________________